 Jasleen Kaur - ‘The first thing I did was to kiss the ground’ - for Gravesend

 The inspiration for Kaur’s Waterfronts work is Gravesend’s rich and complex history of migration.
-Situated on the mouth of the Thames, the town connects London to the rest of the world and was the first point of disembarkation for West Indian immigrants arriving in the UK aboard the Empire Windrush in 1948, experiencing a further wave of male settlers from ex-colonies in the 1950s.
+Situated on the mouth of the Thames, the town connects London to the rest of the world.
+It sits opposite Tilbury Docks, the first point of disembarkation for West Indian immigrants arriving in the UK aboard the Empire Windrush in 1948, experiencing a further wave of male settlers from ex-colonies in the 1950s.
 Since then it has been home to a large Sikh community with whom Kaur has collaborated closely in realising her commission.

 ‘The first thing I did was to kiss the ground’ is a work in two parts: a sculpture and a sound-piece that are located close to one another right on the water’s edge.
 The sculpture is a large-scale semi-abstract form that features several components and includes a structure that resembles the top of a Sikh head including a top-knot.

 The work takes its inspiration from the decorative processional ‘Palki’ floats that feature in Sikh celebrations.
 It represents, Kaur says, "a cognitive space ... of these other ways of thinking, these other ways of knowing.”

 Its elements include multiple points of reference: a graphical weave of water is painted to look like marble, echoing the faux marble render of the nearby Gurdwara temple and the prevalence of faked veneers in migrant aesthetics; while its long top-knotted hair evokes the unassimilated Sikh identity of uncut sacred hair — often cut by early migrants to counter racism but reclaimed after Operation Blue Star in 1984, in solidarity with Sikhs in India.
 Kaur’s work explores the diasporic experience, allowing different cultural symbols to overlap.